4-3 for the first time

 1965 – We also beat the Potters at Anfield when Gordon Milne, Ian St. John and Roger Hunt were on target in a 3-2 victory.
 Roy Vernon struck the last of his six goals against the reds, with Harry Burrows also on target.

 1897 - Keeper Charlie Jowett played his only senior reds game as we drew 2-2 at Anfield with The Wednesday.
 Inside-forward Andrew McCowie made the first of his 35 appearances for the club in this top-flight game.
-Our goals came from Bill Michael and a Frank Becton penalty while Laurie Bell bagged the first of his four strikes against the reds, with Arthur Brady also on the scoresheet for the visitors.
+Willie Michael nabbed his fifth and last reds foal with Frank Becton converting a penalty while Laurie Bell bagged the first of his four strikes against the reds, with Arthur Brady also on the scoresheet for the visitors.

 1899 - Custodian Bill Perkins debuted in a 3-2 defeat of Newcastle United at Anfield.
-Jack Cox, John Walker and George Allan scored our goals, while half-back Tom Cleghorn played his seventieth and final reds game.
+Jack Cox, Johnny Walker and George Allan scored our goals, while half-back Tom Cleghorn played his seventieth and final reds game.
 Perkins went on to play 117 reds games, including every game in our first League championship winning season in 1900/01.

 On our way to Wembley